Amphitheatre of Pompeii

 The Amphitheatre of Pompeii is one of the oldest surviving Roman amphitheatres.
-It is located in the ancient Roman city of Pompeii, and was buried by the eruption of Vesuvius in 79 AD, that also buried the city of Pompeii and the neighbouring town of Herculaneum.
+It is located in the ancient city of Pompeii, near Naples, and was buried by the eruption of Mount Vesuvius in 79 AD, that also buried the city of Pompeii and the neighbouring town of Herculaneum.

 Six bodies were found during the excavations.

 Design and construction

 Built around 70 BC, the amphitheatre is one of the earliest Roman amphitheatres built of stone; previously, they had been built out of wood.

 Contemporarily, it was known as a spectacula rather than an amphitheatrum, since the latter term was not yet in use at the time.
-It was built with the private funds of Gaius Quinctius Valgus and Marcus Porcius (a relative of Julius Caesar's rival).
-The space was constructed shortly after Pompeii's induction as a Roman colony, and an inscription on the amphitheatre honoring the donors, Gaius Quinctius Valgus and Marcus Porcius, cites one of their motives, being, "to demonstrate the honour of the colony," perhaps indicating the amphitheatre's role in establishing Roman influence in Pompeii.
+It was built with the private funds of Gaius Quinctius Valgus and Marcus Porcius (a relative of Cato the Younger).
+It was constructed shortly after Pompeii's induction as a Roman colony, and an inscription on the amphitheatre honouring the donors cites one of their motives being "to demonstrate the honour of the colony" perhaps indicating the amphitheatre's role in establishing Roman influence in Pompeii.

-The design is seen by some modern crowd control specialists as near-optimal.
-The design of the lower entrances for higher-class citizens, who would been seated closest to the pit, have been noted for their facility in curating unique viewership experiences—viewers would be struck by both the beams of light flooding the dark tunnel and the roar of the crowd as they entered the amphitheatre, creating a highly stimulating and dramatic experience.
+The Amphitheatre was designed to host around 20,000 people.
+The design of the lower entrances for higher-class citizens, who would have been seated closest to the arena, has been noted for the unique views, striking for both the light flooding the dark tunnel and the roar of the crowd as they entered the amphitheatre, creating a dramatic experience.

-Its washroom, located in the neighbouring palaestra has also been cited as an inspiration for better bathroom design in modern stadiums.
+Being one of the earliest amphitheatres, there was no underground area for the gladiators.
+Instead, the quadriporticus was built above ground and close to the arena.
+When events were over, the dead were taken through a large door named the Porta Libitinensis to be disposed of.

 The amphitheatre measures 135m long and 104m wide.
-The arena (pit) is measured to be 6m below ground level. and measures 66.7m long and 35.1m wide.
-The only internal features of the amphitheatre at Pompeii were a corridor that cut into the base of cavea.
+The arena is 6m below ground level and measures 66.7m long and 35.1m wide.
+The only internal features of the amphitheatre at Pompeii were a corridor that cut into the base of cavea, the tiered semicircular seating space.
 This corridor ran the circumference of the amphitheatre and is used to access the arena.